Phara0h/travelling/sdk/README.md

 <a name="Auth.forgotPassword"></a>

 ### Auth.forgotPassword(body)
 forgotPassword - Generates a recovery token and sends a email to the attached user (if they exist)
+Path: travelling/api/v1/auth/password/forgot

 **Kind**: static method of [<code>Auth</code>](#Auth)